vintem-backup/anansi/README.md

     poetry run python -m ipykernel install --user --name=$(basename $(pwd)) poetry run jupyter notebook > jupyterlog 2>&1 &

-Start your own notebook, or open the 'TryAnansi.ipynb' to see the source notebook of the below 'how to'.

 ## Draft "how to"

 ### Playing with the database models